vitalets/playwright-bdd/README.md

 ## Feedback
 Per communication from Playwright team feedback is important for implementing BDD in Playwright core.
-Feel free to share your suggestions in [issues](https://github.com/vitalets/playwright-bdd/issues).
+Feel free to share your experience/suggestions in [issues](https://github.com/vitalets/playwright-bdd/issues).

 ## License
 MIT